Forum Post Permissable Content Explanatory Text

 This ticket is to discuss what if and how we might indicate to the user what they are allowed to type into forum post content.

-#2 Updated by Chris Stein about 5 years ago
+Updated by Chris Stein over 9 years ago

 As part of this process we should document what can happen right now.
 Following is what I understand but my knowledge is not complete and I have not done much testing.